DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 > <table><tr><td><a href="https://www.denbi.de/"><img src="docs/images/denbi.png" alt="de.NBI logo" width="300" align="left"></a></td><td><strong>Your opinion matters!</strong> The development of this workflow is supported by the <a href="https://www.denbi.de/">German Network for Bioinformatic Infrastructure (de.NBI)</a>.
 By completing <a href="https://www.surveymonkey.de/r/denbi-service?sc=hd-hub&tool=AlignmentAndQCWorkflows">this very short (30-60 seconds) survey</a> you support our efforts to improve this tool.</td></tr></table>

-# Configuration

-All configuration variables are documented in the XML files in the `resources/configurationFiles/` directory.
-There is one XML for each workflow.
-Note that the workflows depend on each other, i.e. the WES and WGBS workflows are extension of the WGS workflow -- this can be recognized from the `imports` attribute of the top-level configuration tag in the XMLs.
-This means that most options of the WGS workflow also affect the other two workflows.
-Conversely, settings in the WGBS and WES workflow may override those in the WGS workflow.
-Some processing steps, notably those of the ACEseq quality control (QC) are not valid for the WES workflow.
-Note that the plugin depends on the [COWorkflowBasePlugin](https://github.com/TheRoddyWMS/COWorkflowsBasePlugin), which has its own configurations affecting this alignment plugin.

-See the [Roddy](https://github.com/TheRoddyWMS/Roddy) documentation for a description of how to configure and run workflows.

 # Software Requirements